 The event will most significantly benefit the Lakewood Center for the Arts and their Theatre Company which puts on theatrical entertainment year-round.
 Head to 368 S. State Street, across from George Rogers Park to experience the event and throughout the year to experience one of their fantastic musicals, comedies or dramas.

 The City of Lake Oswego puts a high premium on art and has adorned the community in outdoor sculpture pieces as part of the Gallery Without Walls rotating exhibition.
-Featuring more than 70 permanent and loaned works of art, brought to you by the Arts Council of Lake Oswego, these pieces can bring a child-like wonder to an on-looker's eye when they turn a corner and see an over-sized replication of a dog made out of recycled metal, for example.
+Featuring more than 70 permanent and loaned works of art, brought to you by the Arts Council of Lake Oswego, these pieces can bring a child-like wonder to an onlooker's eye when they turn a corner and see an over sized replication of a dog made out of recycled metal and other larger than life pieces.